 By sharing your story and experiences, you can directly help people who are contacting the HDA in a time of need.

 You can also help people who haven’t heard of Huntington’s to get a better understanding of what it’s like to live with the disease.

 To find out how to take part please email email@example.com

 Anna found out in her 30's that Huntingtons disease was present in her family.
 She discovered she had inherited the gene in 2014.

 Clare's dad was diagnosed with Huntington’s just after her 25th birthday.
 He struggled with the disease for a further 14 years and died just after her 39th birthday.

-Margaret cared for her 2 brothers with HD and now is involved with HDA to start fundraising and raise awareness of HD.
+Margaret cared for her 2 brothers with Huntington's disease and now is involved with HDA to start fundraising and raise awareness of Huntington's.

 Mark is 30 years old and about a year ago was diagnosed with having the defective Huntington’s gene.